-Every 40 seconds, someone has a stroke.
-Every four minutes, a stroke results in a death.
-Stroke is the fourth leading cause of death in the United States – after heart disease, cancer and chronic respiratory disease.
+In the United States someone has a stroke every 40 seconds.
+Stroke is the fourth leading cause of death – after heart disease, cancer and chronic respiratory disease.
 It is also the leading cause of disability.
-Many thousands of people could reduce their chances of having a stroke by learning to recognize warning signs, becoming aware of their personal risk factors and modifying their habits for healthier lives.
+You can reduce your risk of having a stroke by learning to recognize warning signs, becoming aware of your personal risk factors and improving daily habits for a healthier lifestyle.

 What is a stroke?

-Stroke occurs when there is a lack of blood supply to the brain that can be caused by a clot (ischemic stroke) or bleeding (hemorrhagic stroke).
-Brain tissue dies within four minutes after the start of the stroke.
+A stroke is simply a lack of adequate blood supply to the brain, caused by a clot (ischemic stroke) or bleeding (hemorrhagic stroke).
+Brain tissue dies within four minutes after a stroke begins.

 Quick action preserves brain cells.
-Some treatments can only be successful in reducing or reversing brain damage if administered up to three hours after onset of symptoms.
-The sooner you seek medical attention, the better your chances for a meaningful recovery.
+Some treatments can only be successful in minimizing damage to the brain if they begin within a few brief hours after stroke symptoms appear.
+The sooner you seek medical care, the better your chances for a successful recovery.

 Being able to recognize the symptoms of a stroke is critical.
 Act FAST is a simple tool to help you learn the signs and symptoms of stroke so you know when to seek medical attention for yourself or someone else.